-The Caritas Creek at CCCYO Camp Environmental Education program has evolved over the course of 49 years and integrates themes and lessons from diverse sources of knowledge and wisdom.
-Catholicism, Environmental Science, Indigenous Philosophies, Positive Psychology and Deep Ecology are just a few of the resources considered during the development and growth of this program.
+The Caritas Creek at CCCYO Camp Environmental Education program has evolved over the course of 48 years and integrates themes and lessons from diverse sources of knowledge and wisdom.
+Catholicism, Environmental Science, Indigenous Philosophies, Positive Psychology, Deep Ecology and Eastern Traditions are just a few of the resources considered during the development and growth of this unique program.

 The experience begins and ends in the classroom, where students need it most.
-The Teacher Packet covers practical issues, while the Cabin Leader Information Packet includes documents such as a letter to parents, packing list, medical form, and clothing order form.
-The Site Director-the staff member responsible for facilitating the week's program- provides a virtual presentation to students in the classroom to prepare them for a week at camp.
-A parent preview by the Site Director is also available should your school's teacher make proper arrangements.
+This Teacher Manual covers practical issues, while a separate Parent Packet includes documents such as a letter to parents, packing list, medical form, and clothing order form.
+The Site Director provides a virtual presentation to students in the classroom to prepare them for a week at camp.
+A parent preview by the Site Director is also available.

-Students spend five days at CYO Camp..
+Students spend five days at CCCYO Camp and Retreat Center in Occidental, California.
 During the week, they are exposed to a series of themes, hikes, activities, and lessons designed to promote learning, awareness, and character development on multiple levels: personal, social, environmental, and spiritual.
 The week includes five primary hikes, including a night hike, that add up to over 17 hours on-trail.
 We use curriculum that is paired with the Next Generation Science Standards designed by B.E.E.T.L.E.S.
 (Better Environmental Education Teaching, Learning, and Expertise Sharing), a program of the Lawrence Hall of Science, UC Berkeley.
 There are also small group discussions (Serendipities), moral development activities, camp electives (canoeing, archery, etc.), classroom meetings, a closing Celebration, a prayer service for Catholic Schools and a closing ritual for secular schools.